Cosmic muon flux attenuation methods for superconducting qubit experiments: Abstract

 \section{Abstract}

-We propose and demonstrate two mitigation methods to attenuate the cosmic muon flux compatible with experiments involving superconducting qubits.
-Using a specifically-built cosmic muon detector, we find that chips oriented towards the horizon compared to chips looking at the sky overhead experience a decrease of a factor 1.6 of muon counts at the surface.
-Then, we identify shielded shallow underground sites, ubiquitous in urban environments, where significant additional attenuation, up to a factor 35 for 100-meter depths, can be attained.
-The two methods here described are the first proposed to directly reduce the effects from cosmic rays on qubits by attenuating the noise source, complementing existing on-chip mitigation strategies.
+We propose and demonstrate two practical mitigation methods to attenuate the cosmic muon flux, compatible with experiments involving superconducting qubits: shallow underground sites and device orientation.
+Using a specifically-built cosmic muon detector, we identify underground sites, widely present in urban environments, where significant attenuation of cosmic muon flux, up to a factor 35 for 100-meter depths, can be attained.
+Furthermore, we employ two germanium wafers in an above-ground laboratory, each equipped with a particle sensor, to show how the orientation of a chip with respect to the sky affects the amount and type of energy deposited on the substrate by ionizing radiation.
+We observe that the horizontal detector sees more counts at lower energy, while the vertical one is impacted by more particles at higher energy.
+The methods here described proposed ways to directly understand and reduce the effects of cosmic rays on qubits by attenuating the source of this type of decoherence, complementing existing on-chip mitigation strategies.
 We expect that both on-chip and off-chip methods combined will become ubiquitous in quantum technologies based on superconducting qubit circuits.